Star Rangers (novel): Background

 The First Galactic Empire is disintegrating, and petty tyrants are creating their own fiefdoms.
 Near the Empire's edge, a Central Control agent seeks to rid himself of the Stellar Patrol, the last protector of law and order in the empire, by sending it out to locate lost stellar systems.
 Ships are sent to retrieve and align these systems under the benign rule of Central Control.
 The ship at the heart of the story is the Scout ship Starfire.

 Living among the humans are several kinds of aliens.
 For example, there are the "Bemmies", whose name comes from BEM (short for Bug-Eyed Monster).
-The types of aliens in the story include the Zacathan, a reptilian people from the planet Zacan; the Trystian, a bird people, clad in feathers and very light and nimble; the Faltharian, who come from dusky Falthar and are sensitive to light; and the Ageratan, humanoids from Agerat who are the Romans of the First Galactic Empire.
+The types of aliens in the story include the Zacathans, reptilian people from the planet Zacath; the Trystians, a bird people, clad in feathers and very light and nimble; the Faltharians, who come from dusky Falthar and are sensitive to light; and the Ageratans, humanoids from Agerat who are the Romans of the First Galactic Empire.
 (The term "Ageratan" must be from a recently revised text; in editions published through the 1970s these people were Arcturians, humans from Arcturus Three.)

 Synopsis

 In the year AD 8054, the Stellar Patrol Scoutship Starfire has crashed in a desert on an Earth-like planet.
 The planet's atmosphere, gravity, and solar radiation are almost ideal for the Rangers and Patrolmen.
 On initial examination, there are no signs of civilization.
 After burying their dead, the survivors set up a camp in a forest beside a river.

 One night, one of the men notices the bright beam of a beacon sweeping across the sky.
 Ranger Sergeant Kartr and Ranger Rolth take the aerial sled to investigate.
 They find an abandoned city lit up as if it were inhabited.
 There they meet Joyd Cummi, an Ageratan Vice-Sector Lord who has come to the city with almost two hundred people from a starliner that has made an emergency landing nearby.

 Against Kartr's advice, the Patrol's ranking officer decides that the Patrolmen and Rangers will move to the city and join the other refugees.
 Not trusting Cummi, the Rangers take up residence in a tower isolated from the buildings occupied by the starliner's passengers and crew.
 Soon Kartr and the others discover that all is not well in the Cummi dictatorship.

 Inspired by the arrival of the Patrol, the rebels begin their revolt, and the Rangers are drawn into the battle.
 With their expertise, the Patrolmen and Rangers help the rebels win the fight.
-Cummi flees the city, taking telepathic control of Kartr's body and uses him to fly the Rangers' aerial sled.
+Cummi flees the city, taking telepathic control of Kartr's body and using him to fly the Rangers' aerial sled.